Semantic-Org/Semantic-UI/README.md

 ## UI Modules

-UI modules are UI elements where it's behavior is a fundamental part of its existence.
+UI modules are UI elements where it's behavior is a fundamental part of its definition.
+UI Modules are dependent on the javascript which carry their definition.

 Examples of UI modules:
 * Popups